onionshare/onionshare/docs/source/features.rst

 .. image:: _static/screenshots/share-sharing.png

-Now that you have a OnionShare, copy the address and send it to the person you want to receive the files.
+Now that you have a OnionShare, copy the address and the private key and send it to the person you want to receive the files.
 If the files need to stay secure, or the person is otherwise exposed to danger, use an encrypted messaging app.

 That person then must load the address in Tor Browser.
 After logging in with the private key, the files can be downloaded directly from your computer by clicking the "Download Files" link in the corner.